Aims and Goals of Camp

 The daily schedule starts at around 6am with morning devotions, showers and unit sharing.
 This is followed by a hearty breakfast, lodging cleanup, an exercise routine and Deep Bible Study.
 The rest of the day is devoted to music rehearsals, workshops and voice/instrumental recordings during the first week, and filming production during the second week.

-The evenings can be spent around the wood-fire, practicing parts, reading or participating in some of the organised evening activities.
-During campfire time, the camp unites together in song and in contemplation of God's love through a devotional message.
+The evenings can be spent practicing parts, in sectionals, and participating in some of the organised evening activities.
+During campfire time, all of camp unites together in song and in contemplation of God's love through singing and a devotional message.

 What Do I Need to Bring?